Dan:

 "Assuming that your reasoning is not evidence for [g]od, is question begging, as you start with the presupposition that [g]od does not exist in order to conclude that your ability to reason is not evidence of [g]od."

 That is incorrect.
 Let's look at the construction of the proposition.
 Asserting that Whateverman's ability to reason is not evidence for the queen of England does not require a prior assumption that there is no queen of England.
-The construction "my ability to reason is not evidence of " does not require that be false and so does not beg the question.
+The construction "my ability to reason is not evidence of

 "1.
 How do you know that your reasoning about this, or ANYTHING, is valid?